Kiannnnnnnnnnn/Kiannnnnnnnnnn/README.md

 ## Hi there 👋

-This GitHub page is dedicated to presenting my personal projects that focus on data science and machine learning.
+This GitHub page is dedicated to presenting my personal projects that focus on data science, trading algorithms and machine learning.
 Please feel free to reach out for any inquiries!
 <!--
 **Kiannnnnnnnnnn/Kiannnnnnnnnnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.